-Processing Steps ADM Roles Distribution Timing Additional Requirements Decision on contractor disqualification for SEA/SH-related contractual non-compliance The Bank's SEA/SH contract disqualification mechanisms are part of Works SPDs, that are based on FIDIC GCs, for projects classified as high-risk for SEA/SH.
+Processing Steps ADM Roles Distribution Timing Additional Requirements B.1 Decision on contractor disqualification for SEA/SH-related contractual non-compliance The Bank's SEA/SH contract disqualification mechanisms are part of Works SPDs, that are based on FIDIC GCs, for projects classified as high-risk for SEA/SH.
 These mechanisms apply to a Contractor, and any Sub-contractor/s awarded such Bank-financed Works contracts.
-These steps describe the process following: (a) a DAAB decision and/or an Emergency Arbitrator Order if any, that the Contractor (and/or Sub-contractor/s) is non-compliant with its contractual SEA/SH prevention and response obligation/s; and (b) any subsequent post-disqualification arbitral order (through ICC international Arbitration) that finds the Contractor/Sub-contractor was compliant with its contractual SEA/SH prevention and response obligation/s.
-A. DAAB decision: The TL prepares a memorandum (see template) to the CPO recommending: (a) OPRC undertakes a procedural review of the DAAB decision, and if the review is cleared by the CPO, (b) recommends the disqualification of the contractor and/or sub-contractor/s, which is decided by the OPSVP.
-B. Post-disqualification arbitral order: Having verified the arbitral order, the TL prepares a memorandum (see template) to the CPO recommending the contractor disqualification is revoked. (i) Procedural review of DAAB finding, or recommendation following a post-disqualification arbitral order: TL: recommends LEGOP (Associate General Counsel): advises CPO: clears (ii) Decision to disqualify, or decision to revoke a disqualification: LEGVP (General Counsel): advises OPSVP: decides (iii) Notification of outcome: CPO: notifies Cc: TT, CD, APM, OPCS-LS, GD (Gender), GD (Social), CESSO, LEGOP (Associate General Counsel) 7 Business Days from the TL's submission of the complete documentation.
-Upon receipt of the Borrower's notification of the DAAB decision or post-disqualification arbitral order the TL submits its recommendation (see template) to the CPO attaching all relevant documents.
-In relation to a DAAB decision the TL also includes any notification received for the appointment of an Emergency Arbitrator or a copy of an Emergency Arbitrator's Order.
-Following an OPSVP's decision to disqualify, or decision to revoke a disqualification, the CPO notifies the contractor and/or sub-contractor/s.
-The CPO also notifies the Chief of Procurement (SPA Corporate Procurement) of these decisions.
-The CPO maintains a file of decisions (including DAAB, OPRC etc.) reviewed by OPRC and information and documentation that may be requested for internal controls and reviews.
+These steps describe the process following: (a) a DAAB decision and/or an Emergency Arbitrator Order if any, that the Contractor (and/or Sub-contractor/s) is non-compliant with its contractual SEA/SH prevention and (i) Procedural review of DAAB finding, or recommendation following a post- disqualification arbitral order: TL: recommends LEGOP (Associate General Counsel): advises CPO: clears Cc: TT, CD, APM, OPCS-LS, GD (Gender), GD (Social), CESSO, LEGOP (Associate General Counsel) 7 Business Days from TL's submission of the complete documentation.
+Upon receipt of the Borrower's notification of the DAAB decision or post-disqualification arbitral order the TL submits its recommendation (see the two templates in column one) to the CPO attaching all relevant documents.
+In relation to a DAAB decision the TL also includes any notification received for the appointment of an Emergency Arbitrator or a copy of an Emergency Arbitrator's Order. response obligation/s; and (b) any subsequent post-disqualification arbitral order (through ICC international Arbitration) that finds the Contractor/Sub- contractor was compliant with its contractual SEA/SH prevention and response obligation/s. (ii) Decision to disqualify, or decision to revoke a disqualification: Following an OPSVP's decision to disqualify, or decision to revoke a disqualification, the CPO notifies the contractor and/or sub-contractor/s.
+The CPO also notifies the Chief A. DAAB decision : The TL prepares a memorandum (see template) to the CPO recommending: (a) OPRC undertakes a procedural review of the DAAB decision, and if the review is cleared by the CPO, (b) recommends the disqualification of the contractor and/or sub-contractor/s, which is decided by the OPSVP.
+LEGVP (General Counsel): advises OPSVP: decides of Procurement (SPA Corporate Procurement) of these decisions.
+The CPO maintains a file of decisions (including DAAB, OPRC etc.) reviewed by OPRC and information and documentation that may be requested for internal controls B. Post-disqualification arbitral order: Having verified the arbitral order, the TL prepares a memorandum (see template) to the CPO recommending the contractor disqualification is revoked. outcome: CPO: notifies and reviews.
 This includes any decisions made by OPSVP.